StarBeam

-StarBeam is a superhero animated streaming television series created for Netflix by Loris Lunsford and Jason Netter.
+StarBeam is a superhero animated television series created for Netflix by Loris Lunsford and Jason Netter.
 The show follows Zoey (voiced by Nahanni Mitchell), a young girl who is a superhero.

 The first season of the series premiered on Netflix on April 3, 2020, followed by a second season on September 8, 2020.
 A third season debuted on a March 9, 2021 release.
 Season 4 debuted on June 29, 2021, introducing a new format in the last few episodes.

 A Halloween special, StarBeam: Halloween Hero, was released on October 6, 2020.

 A New Years' special, StarBeam: Beaming in the New Year, was released on December 14, 2021.

 Synopsis

 The show is based on Zoey, a girl in second grade.
 StarBeam, a superhero with unusual powers, including super-speed, super-strength, flight, high-velocity wind breathing, and the power to build force fields with bubbles, is Zoey's alter-ego.
 With her catchphrase, "It's time to shine!"
 Zoey turns into StarBeam.
 Zoey inherited her superpowers from her superhero mother, WonderBeam, and follows the theme of family superheroes.

 Only a few people are aware of her hidden existence in Zoey's world.
 These individuals include her "Gramps" non-superpower grandfather; her closest friend, Henry, a "Boost" superhero who invents devices that strengthen his superhero abilities; and a friend who gives moral encouragement, their seagull sidekick, "Kipper."
 Gramps, Boost, and Kipper, together, always assist Zoey to save the day.